nugins99/cdtags/README.md

 You can probably use $CDPATH to do most of this, or aliases.

-This was heavily inspired by [dtags |https://github.com/joowani/dtags].
+This was heavily inspired by [dtags](https://github.com/joowani/dtags).

 ## Why: